EternityForest/mdNotes/README.md

 Because mdNotes is designed for note-taking and not programming, it will automatically save all open notes when you close the program or close a tab.

-mdNotes also has limited support for reStructuredText files.
+mdNotes also supports plain .txt, with limited support for reStructuredText files and HTML.

+Any HTML page can be opened in read-only mode with full webkit features.
+Also, any file can be edited as a raw text file.

 Although mdNotes is primarily hierarchal, links to local files are fully supported. mdNotes uses webkit for rendering, so you can freely drag and drop images into pages(images from websites will automatically be downloaded into a local folder in the same directory as the note.)